ictinnovations/ictcore/docs/ApiGuide.md

 Replace {transmission_id} in url with valid transmission_id

 * __Response__
-Will return an array of spool record indexed on spool_id
+Will return an array of spool records

 ### GET transmissions/{transmission_id}/result
 Complete details of each step along with remote side responses, for requested transmission